montysecurity/literature/notes/persistence/windows.md

 ## scheduled tasks

-schtasks /create /tn `totally_not_suspicious_task_name` /tr "`C:\totally\not\suspicious\binary.exe`" /sc minute
+schtasks /create /tn `totally_not_suspicious_task_name` /tr "`C:\totally\not\suspicious\binary.exe -e argument1 argument2`" /sc minute

 - This is supposed to run every minute
-- Providing arguments to the program being ran has proven difficult (w/o using the GUI), will update with more examples once I get that one figured out
+- I think this works, I have been having trouble with schtasks recording arguments